simeonprimordial/simeonprimordial/README.md

 - Automation
 - Production-ready documentation

-⭐ If you found this project useful, consider starring the repository.
+⭐ If you found my projects useful, consider starring the repository.

----
 <p align="center">

-> *"Building cloud infrastructure that is secure, scalable, automated, and production-ready."*
+   Building cloud infrastructure that is secure, scalable, automated, and production-ready.

 </p>